MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop7-runtimeexceptionhelpermodule.md

 ## Remarks

 The system will resolve this to an absolute path and write a value with this path as the value name to the **RuntimeExceptionHelperModules** subkey of the WER settings key for the specified scope (either machine or user scope is supported).
-At runtime this is used in the same way as a value written by an unpackaged app installer.
+At runtime this is used in the same way as a value written by an installer for an unpackaged app (or a packaged app with external location).

 ## Requirements